robbert-vdh/yabridge/README.md

 ## TODOs

-This branch is still very far removed from being in a usable state.
-Below is an incomplete list of things that still have to be done before this can be used:
+There's still lots of work to be done here.
+Below is an incomplete list of things that still have to be done before this is in a usable state:

-- Support all VST 3.7.1 interfaces.
-We're currently support all mandatory VST 3.0.0 interfaces with one or two missing options interfaces.
+- Support the complete 3.7.1 specification.
+We currently support all mandatory VST 3.0.0 interfaces with one or two missing options interfaces.
 - See [this
   document](https://github.com/robbert-vdh/yabridge/tree/feature/vst3/src/common/serialization/vst3/README.md)
   for all fully implemetned interfaces.